 Heirloom Garden Seeds and Plants

-Heirlooms are among the most popular and sought after seeds, by avid and dedicated gardeners.
-Heirlooms are very special, producing old fashioned, producing old fashioned, and sometimes uncommon flowers, vegetables and herbs. and herbs.
+Heirlooms are among the most popular and sought after seeds and plants.
+Avid and dedicated gardeners appreciate their value.
+Heirlooms are very special, producing old fashioned, and sometimes uncommon flowers, vegetables and herbs. and herbs.
 They may have come from Grandpa or Grandma's garden.
-Or, they Heirloom Seed Definition: The literal definition of an heirloom seed, is any variety handed down from generation to generation of family gardeners.
+Or, they Heirloom Seed Definition: The literal definition of an heirloom seed, is any variety handed down from generation to generation of gardeners.
 It can be a flower, a vegetable or an herb.
-In reality, the seed may not an heirloom seed, it must have existed prior to the arrival of Hybrids in What qualifies a seed as an heirloom seed?
+In reality, the seed may not be an heirloom seed, it must have existed prior to the arrival of Hybrids in What qualifies a seed as an heirloom seed?
 There is no universal agreement on the definition.
-Here are traits commonly used to define an heirloom: The age of the seed.
+Here are traits commonly used to define an heirloom: The age of the seed lineage.
 It can be traced back many decades.
 It is a seed that has been around before 1930, when Hybrids arrived on the scene.
-(Before GMO Family or generational linkage.
+Family or generational linkage.
 A seed that has been grown in a family for